nahK994/tiny-cache/README.md

-## SimpleCache - A Lightweight Cache
+## TinyCache - A Lightweight Cache

-**SimpleCache** is an efficient, lightweight caching system designed to provide easy and fast data storage and retrieval.
+**TinyCache** is an efficient, lightweight caching system designed to provide easy and fast data storage and retrieval.
 This project is currently in progress and open for contributions!

 ### Roadmap